vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 - TokenType: Fungible or Non-Fungible
 - TokenUnit: Fractional or Whole (subdivision settings)
 - RepresentationType: Intrinsic (pure digital value) or Reference (value located elsewhere)
-- ValueType: Common (balance or account) or Unique (UTXO) non-fungibles are by default common
+- ValueType: Common (balance or account) or Unique (UTXO)

 The TemplateType of the classification is set in the TemplateFormula and the others are set in the BaseToken.
 The classification is used to build the hierarchy and can also be used to pivot branches based on various settings.
-For simplicity, fungibles are not separated based on their ValueType in the default view, but could be filtered by it.
+For simplicity, tokens are not separated based on their ValueType in the default view, but could be filtered by it.

 ## Properties